-Want a Quick Tip on Where to Stay in Cusco, Peru?
+Quick Tip on Where to Stay in Cusco Peru

-Our favorite neighborhood in Cusco is San Blas!
+The best area in Cusco to stay is San Blas!

-San Blas is a neighborhood immediately north of the Plaza de Armas, or the Main Square of Cusco.
-Though still considered as part of the historic center, San Blas is concentrated with some of the best things to do in Cusco.
+This neighborhood of the historic center is situated northeast of the Plaza de Armas, or the Main Square of Cusco.
+It is the oldest neighborhood in Cusco and is home to some of the best things to do.

-A beautiful and colonial area filled with artisan crafts and traditional Peruvian restaurants, San Blas is undoubtedly one of the best places to stay in Cusco.
-The whole neighborhood is filled with Inca architecture and artifacts such as the twelve-angled stone.
+San Blas is filled with artisan crafts and traditional Peruvian restaurants, as well as Inca architecture and artifacts such as the famous twelve-angled stone.